 19) Join your local Chamber of Commerce or Federation of Small Business

-Not only are these groups full of potential clients, they also offer lots of networking events, talks and training sessions that will benefit your business.
+Not only are these groups full of potential clients, but they also offer lots of networking events, talks and training sessions that will benefit your business.

 Remember to claim the membership fee as a business expense.